Malek-Abdelal/data-structures-and-algorithms/sorting/insertion/README.md

+## Insertion Sort:

-### Insertion Sort is a simple sorting algorithm that builds the final sorted array one element at a time.
+Insertion Sort is a simple sorting algorithm that builds the final sorted array one element at a time.
 It is efficient for small data sets or nearly sorted arrays.
 The algorithm works as follows:

 1. The `insert` function takes a sorted array (`sorted_array`) and a value to be inserted (`value`).
 2. It initializes `i` to 0 and iterates while `i` is less than the length of `sorted_array` and `value` is greater than the element at index `i` in `sorted_array`.